 Overall, the levels of incidental contaminants detected in the input samples are in the μ g/kg range and are far below the conservative reference level of incidental contaminants of 3 mg/kg PET, considered by EFSA in its scientific guidance on post-consumer mechanical PET recycling processes (2024).
-On the other hand, the results of the individual analyses of the different samples show a relatively high variation in concentration of the individual contaminants between the different samples ranging from non-detectable levels to, very occasionally, levels above 1000 μ g/kg PET.
+On the other hand, the results of the individual analyses of the different samples show a relatively high variation in concentration of the individual contaminants between the different samples.
 In addition, there is also not always an explicable correlation between the levels detected in the input samples and those found in the output samples.
 This is due to the industrial scale of the recycling operations where, unlike for a challenge study, the input batch is not perfectly homogenous combined with the fact that, in comparison, only relatively small sample sizes are used for the analysis.

-The incidental contaminants detected with a high frequency in the input samples are not unexpected (see section e).
+The incidental contaminants detected with a high frequency in the input samples are not unexpected (see section e) with the exception of N,N-diethyl formamide which is a rather unusual contaminant in PET waste streams.